blouyakis/emt_basic/module_4_test.md

 ### Q59 🟢
 **Front**
-Three fingers amputated by sander.
-Coworkers bring fingers.
-Proper handling?
+A 66-year-old male complains of hand pain.
+Three of his fingers were caught in an industrial sander and pulled off his hand.
+Bleeding is minor and controlled with a dressing.
+His coworkers bring you the fingers.
+You should:
 · Wash, bag, place on ice water
 · **Wrap in sterile gauze, bag, keep bag on ice**
 · Place directly on ice